4 things to ask before you hire a dog walker or pet sitter and a few other tips

 4. What is the best and worst part of being a dog walker or pet sitter for you?

 Sounds like such an innocent question but this question alone will tell you a lot about the person.
-Are they in it for the money?
 Do they have a genuine love for pets?
 Is this just something they do as a hobby?

 A few other tips